We are pleased to inform you of our exciting new season of educational programming at the St. George Theatre in Staten Island, NY!

 Teachers receive at no additional cost an arts educational curriculum which connects the performance to what students are learning in school.
 This curriculum addresses the five strands of the NYC Board of Educational Blueprints for Teaching and Learning in the Arts.
 These programs and study guides are custom planned for each performance.
 It has been found that discussing your visit to the St. George Theatre with your students both before and after the performance helps make the experience more significant.

-Show Tickets: $10 (front orchestra) $7 (general seating) per student/chaperone.
-Teachers are free.
-One complimentary teacher admission is included with every 15 paid student admissions.
-Seating is assigned on a first come/first served basis according to age and need.
-(Please make your check payable to "St. George Theatre Restoration, Inc." ) A fifty percent deposit is required at booking and balance must be paid in full one month prior to the performance.
+$10 (prime seating) and $7 (general seating) per student/chaperone.
+Teachers/paraprofessionals are free.
+Seating is assigned on a first-come/first-served basis according to age and need.
+(Please make your check payable to “St. George Theatre Restoration, Inc.” ) A $50 is required at booking and balance must be paid two weeks prior to the performance.

 How to book your trip today:

-Speak with our educational coordinator, Henry Decker, at 718-442-2900 (Tues, Wed, Fri 9:30am - 2:00pm) or email him at email@example.com for reservations to a show or to schedule a tour for your class.
+To book, contact Eric Petillo, Box Office Manager/Arts-in-Education Coordinator at 718-442-2900 or email email@example.com for reservations to a show or to schedule a tour for your class.